JavascriptMick/portalng2/README.md

 ## Design Goals
 - Portal and applets should be independent web applications.
 - Applets should still work and present their 'core' interface if the portal is down.
-~~- Changes to portal layout should update automatically accross all applets without a deployment or restart.~~
+- ~~Changes to portal layout should update automatically accross all applets without a deployment or restart.~~
 - Portal layout will be encapsulated in the portal directive
 - Applets will be responsible for updating to the latest version should the portal layout change
 - Portal API should be versioned to allow backward compatability with older applets.